Find out how companies use risk factors such as your address, occupation and riding history to calculate your bike insurance quotes.

 For further details regarding medical conditions, consult the official DVLA information.†

-For example, paying out on a claim for a professional sports person is going to cost an insurance company a lot more than for, say, an office worker.
+For example, paying out on a claim for a professional sports person may cost an insurance company a lot more than for, say, an office worker.

 Other occupations that may increase your insurance premiums are workers on licensed premises and entertainers.

-What you use your motorbike for will have an impact on the cost of your insurance premium

 What you use your motorbike for will have an impact on the cost of your insurance premium.

-Just using your bike socially to visit friends, or at the weekends in the summer for enjoyment, means you are much less of a risk to your insurance company than if you use your motorbike to travel back and forth to work, or you use your bike for your work.
+Just using your bike socially to visit friends, or at the weekends in the summer for enjoyment, should mean you are much less of a risk to your insurance company than if you use your motorbike to travel back and forth to work, or you use your bike for your work.

 Here are the different types of use for your motorbike.
 Make sure you tell your insurance company exactly what you use your bike for: